-The River Corridor has the potential to support a wide range of environments, species and habitats while providing wider benefits, such as promoting health and Proposals for development on the River Corridor will be well-being, climate adaptation, nature experience, quality of place and local distinctiveness.
-The river is designated as a City-wide Site of Importance for Nature ment sets out how biodiversity, landscape and geodi-Conservation (C-SINC) and as a Green Corridor.
+The River Corridor has the potential to support a wide range of environments, species and habitats while providing wider benefits, such as promoting health and well-being, climate adaptation, nature experience, quality of place and local distinctiveness.
+The river is designated as a City-wide Site of Importance for Nature Conservation (C-SINC) and as a Green Corridor.
 However, the River Corridor is facing a number of challenges including limited connectivity, habitat erosion and vulnerability to change.

 The future development of the River Corridor must support biodiversity, enhance and sustain environmental quality for future generations, and halt any further decline.
-Much of this could be addressed by giving greater attention to the quality and type of new publicrealm landscaping around the river, and by creating new environmental assets at the edges of vacant sites, and within new development.
+Much of this could be addressed by giving greater attention to the quality and type of new public-realm landscaping around the river, and by creating new environmental assets at the edges of vacant sites, and within new development.
 We recognise that a vibrant, activated and repopulated River Corridor will require the balancing of competing demands on land and uses, as well as the management of flooding and climate change and the potential cumulative impact this could have on the environment.